Nut15/MathGenerators/README.md

 Placed all generators in mathGenerators, a single module

-moved all .docx files to be changed to a single folder - printing documents
+Moved all .docx files to be changed to a single folder - printing documents

-completed descriptions for functions and modules
+Completed descriptions for functions and modules

-added Example secion in README
+Added Example secion in README